Looking to buy Raw Products online?

 A nut is a simple dry fruit with one or two seeds in which the ovary wall becomes very hard (stony or woody) at maturity creating the shell.
 Any large, oily kernel found within a shell and used in food may be regarded as a nut.
-Examples include almonds, Brazil nuts, cashew nuts, chestnuts, hazelnuts, macadamias, pecans. pine nuts and pistachios and walnuts.
+Examples include almonds, Brazil nuts, cashew nuts, chestnuts, hazelnuts, macadamias, pecans, pine nuts, pistachios and walnuts.

 The term ‘nut’ is applied to many seeds that are not botanically true nuts.
 These may include cape seed, caraway, chia, flaxseed, linseed, passionfruit, poppy seed, pepita or pumpkin seed, sesame seed and sunflower seeds.